 Snow-Free Hikes in Pitt Meadows and Maple Ridge

-67. Widgeon Falls (This hike starts with a canoe trip.
+68. Widgeon Falls: Hike through the forest to a spectacular waterfall.
+This hike starts with a canoe trip.
 There is a canoe rental place at Grant Narrows, but they may not be open in the winter.
-Call them at (604) 836-7117 before you go to avoid disappointment.)
+Call them at (604) 836-7117 before you go to avoid disappointment.

 Golden Ears Provincial Park